Rasta Surf Clothing with the Rasta message of peace, one love and unity

-Dakine, Element, Quiksilver, Hurley, O’Neill, Volcom, Ripcurl, Sanuk and Reef, all do their own take on rasta boardshorts and shoes in the red gold and green or trimmed with rasta symbology and colors.
+Dakine, Element, Quiksilver, Hurley, O’Neill, Volcom, Ripcurl, Sanuk and Reef, all do their own take on rasta boardshorts and shoes in the red gold and green or trimmed with rasta symbology and colours.

 Rasta livity is strongly aligned with surfing and surfers love for nature and desire to protect it.
 They both can be seen as non violent rebellious sub cultures.

 Reggae has its slack and dirty side, so does surfing.
-Rasta is so pure, it is open to everyone so with the colors and symbology pasted on merchandise it may encourage people to explore the depths and wonder of rastafari.
+Rasta is so pure, it is open to everyone so with the colours and symbology pasted on merchandise it may encourage people to explore the depths and wonder of Rastafari.

 Sanuk Kingston Rasta Style Sidewalk Surfer Shoe